thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 Command Line Basics
 ===================

-## Objectives -- You Should Learn How To:
+## Objectives

+After this lesson, you will be able to:

 * Describe the connection between the command line and the "Graphical User Interface"
 * Use `man`, "*the only command you'll ever need*."